-To Swivel TV

-1. Pull the black strap (located on back side of TV) straight down to release the TV from the mounting bracket.
+To adjust the TV, pull the black strap (located on back side of TV) straight down to release the TV from the mounting bracket.

-- 2. Pull the TV out and pivot to desired position. - 3.
-Rotate TV back to center position and press straight back.
+Pull the TV out and pivot to desired position.
+To return to storage, rotate TV back to center position and press straight back.
 You will hear a "click" when the TV is secured into locked position.